Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 Bookish Things Payton Hayes Bookish Things Payton Hayes

-Immersion Reading - Audiobooks and Ambiance
+Immersion Reading: Audiobooks and Ambiance

 Audiobooks aren’t really books.
 Or are they?
 While many argue that listening to an audiobook doesn’t really compare to reading a book, there’s something to be said about immersion reading -or reading text while listening to an audiobook simultaneously.
 By using two of the five senses, readers gain a richer reading experience and find it easier to get into the story.

 Woman wearing headphones while reading.
-Photo by Karolina Grabowska
+Photo by Karolina Grabowska.

 Not exactly.
 Many readers argue that audiobooks are distracting to the story, or their reading pace differs from the reading pace of the voice actor, or the narrators read in strange voices for each character.
 These are all issues authors face when considering having their manuscripts formatted as an audiobook.
-While these are real issues to readers and authors alike, they still receive an overwhelming positive response, and here’s why:
+While these are real issues for readers and authors alike, they still receive an overwhelmingly positive response, and here’s why:

 1. There’s a new trend in the reading community called immersion reading.
 As defined above, immersion reading is when a book (or e-book) is read in tandem with an audiobook.
 This has helped many readers better get into the story and has fostered, for many, a richer reading experience.

 2. Not all voice actors read character voices.
 If you’ve listened to George R.R.
-Martin’s “A Song of Ice and Fire” the first book in the Game of Thrones series, you know how fun/annoying character voices can be to listen to.
-This is an issue for some because it doesn’t allow the reader’s imagination to create the characters’ voices, but instead provides them with a narrator-interpreted voice.
+Martin’s A Song of Ice and Fire the first book in the Game of Thrones series, you know what it’s like listening to a narrator tell a story with character voices.
+Sometimes they nail the different character voices perfectly in timbre and tone.
+And at other times, it can be totally distracting and annoying.
+This is an issue for some because it doesn’t allow the reader’s imagination to create the characters’ voices, but instead spoon-feeds them a narrator-interpreted-and-performed character voice.
 However, this isn’t always bad; readers who want to focus on the writing and the content of the story won’t have to waste their time imagining voices if they hear them while they’re reading.
-A quick check in the reviews of your audiobook will tell you if the narrator used character voices.
+Likewise, people who struggle with aphantasia may benefit from immersive reading with audio.
+According to the Cleveland Clinic, Aphantasia, or image-free thinking, is a cognitive characteristic that makes it difficult or even impossible for individuals visualize images in their mind.
+(Cleveland Clinic 2023) Since traditional reading often relies on mental imagery to enhance comprehension and engagement, those with aphantasia may struggle to create vivid mental pictures of scenes, characters, or abstract concepts.
+Readers who experience aphantasia may not be able to fully imagine the events of a story clearly in their mind, much less how each character looks and sounds.
+Want to learn more about aphantasia?
+Check out the Aphantasia Network resources in the Further Reading section at the end of this blog post.

 Another way for readers to experience immersion reading is by playing music in the background of your reading space.
 No, I don’t mean Lady Gaga should be blasting while you’re reading your next high fantasy novel.
 Instead, you should put on music from the Slytherin Common Room at Hogwarts, or something fantasy-based.
 This helps drop the reader into the setting of the story and makes for a richer reading experience.
 A great place to find music like this is Ambient-mixer.com or on the Ambient Mixer app.
 This app allows the listener to create different sound loops and has a variety of looped tracks for any genre/setting.